Valeri-afk/ui-framework/docs/ROADMAP.md

 - Phase 1
 - Phase 2
-- Phase 4
-- Phase 5 where rendering depends on overlays/modal behavior
+- Phase 4 where component rendering requires it

 ### Notes

+Rendering may depend on Phase 5 for specific overlay or modal rendering behavior, but Phase 5 is not a general prerequisite for the rendering architecture.

 RenderContext and a second backend are optional architectural directions.

 They must not be introduced unless the current rendering architecture demonstrates a concrete need for them.

+SDL is currently the rendering backend of the framework.
+SDL-specific code should remain outside the framework's core architectural contracts where practical.

 ### Exit criteria